dottxt-ai/outlines/docs/cookbook/prompting-techniques/zero-shot-prompting.md

+---
+title: Zero-Shot Prompting
+---

 # Zero-Shot Prompting

 Zero-Shot Prompting is a technique where you provide instructions to a language model without giving it any examples (exemplars) of the task.
 This approach relies on the model's pre-existing knowledge to interpret and respond to the prompt.
 The key is to clearly articulate the task, desired output format, and any specific constraints or requirements.
 Zero-Shot Prompting is particularly useful when you don't have access to relevant examples or when you want to test the model's base capabilities without additional context.

+Read more about this prompting technique in [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

 ## A worked example